International Labour Organization: Forced labour

 In November 2001, following the publication of the InFocus Programme's first global report on forced labour, the ILO's governing body created a special action programme to combat forced labour (SAP-FL), as part of broader efforts to promote the 1998 Declaration on Fundamental Principles and Rights at Work and its follow-up.

-Since its inception, the SAP-FL has focused on raising global awareness of forced labour in its different forms, and mobilizing action against its manifestation.
-Several thematic and country-specific studies and surveys have since been undertaken, on such diverse aspects of forced labour as bonded labour, human trafficking, forced domestic work, rural servitude, and forced prisoner labour.
+The SAP-FL was created in November 2001 "to tackle the elimination of all forms of forced or compulsory labour, one of its foremost concerns, through both technical assistance and promotional means."
+SAP-FL has developed indicators of forced labour practices and published survey reports on forced labour.

 In 2013, the SAP-FL was integrated into the ILO's Fundamental Principles and Rights at Work Branch (FUNDAMENTALS) bringing together the fight against forced and child labour and working in the context of Alliance 8.7.

 One major tool to fight forced labour was the adoption of the ILO Forced Labour Protocol by the International Labour Conference in 2014.
 It was ratified for the second time in 2015 and on 9 November 2016 it entered into force.
 The new protocol brings the existing ILO Convention 29 on Forced Labour, adopted in 1930, into the modern era to address practices such as human trafficking.
 The accompanying Recommendation 203 provides technical guidance on its implementation.

 In 2015, the ILO launched a global campaign to end modern slavery, in partnership with the International Organization of Employers (IOE) and the International Trade Union Confederation (ITUC).
-The 50 for Freedom campaign aims to mobilize public support and encourage countries to ratify the ILO's Forced Labour Protocol.
+The 50 for Freedom Campaign aims to mobilize public support and encourage countries to ratify the ILO's Forced Labour Protocol.

+Role of civil society organizations in the International Labour Conference

+Civil society organizations (CSOs) play a supportive and increasingly recognized role in the work of the International Labour Organization (ILO), particularly in relation to the annual International Labour Conference (ILC)—the ILO’s highest decision-making body.
+Through participation in the ILC and other ILO-led initiatives, CSOs contribute to the advancement of labor rights and the promotion of social justice on a global scale.

+The ILO encourages engagement with CSOs as part of its tripartite approach to labor governance, which includes representatives from governments, employers, and workers.
+Civil society actors bring additional perspectives, often representing marginalized groups, informal workers, or specific thematic concerns (e.g., gender equity, forced labor, or child labor).

+Opportunities for participation

+CSOs can engage with the ILO and its annual Conference through several mechanisms: